genesy/auto-correct/README.md

 # Auto Correct for VS Code

-A simple VisualStudio Code extension that corrects your commonly misspelled words
+A simple VisualStudio Code extension that corrects your commonly misspelled words.
+Heavily inspired by vim's :IAbbrev and vim-abolish plugin

 ## Features